DevelopedByAli/Music__Maker__Project/README.md

 ## Features of the App

-The app consists of two parts.
+The app consists of two folders.

 ## Used Technologies